Decision of the Court of Appeal in Kraków, 3rd Labor and Social Insurance Division, dated 7th February 2024

 1. Due to the fact that the subgroup was intended only for the standardization of monetary claims, the creation of subgroups for the pursuit of other claims should be considered inadmissible.

-2. When issuing a decision on the composition of the group, i.e. granting a specific person the status of a group member, the court should compare the claim submitted by that person with the characteristics of the group for which the proceedings were initiated (Article 17 in conjunction with Article 1 of the Act on Collective Redress).
-Therefore, the claim of an individual should fall within the scope of the subject matter of the group claim, as defined in the decision to hear the case in group proceedings issued pursuant to Article 10(1) in conjunction with Article 1 of the Act on Collective Redress.
+2. When issuing a decision on the composition of the group, i.e. granting a specific person the status of a group member, the court should compare the claim submitted by that person with the characteristics of the group for which the proceedings were initiated (the Article 17 in conjunction with the Article 1 of the Act on Pursuing Claims in Group Proceedings).
+Therefore, the claim of an individual should fall within the scope of the subject matter of the group claim, as defined in the decision to hear the case in group proceedings issued pursuant to the Article 10(1) in conjunction with the Article 1 of the Act on Pursuing Claims in Group Proceedings.

-3. Within the limits provided for in Article 1(2) of the Act on Collective Redress, it is possible to pursue monetary claims (Article 2(1) of the Act on Collective Redress) and non-monetary claims (Article 2(2) of the Act on Collective Redress) in collective proceedings.
-Pursuant to Article 2(3) of the Act, limiting the action to a claim for liability is permissible “in cases involving monetary claims.”
-This provision applies to situations where the members of the group are essentially pursuing monetary claims against the defendant, but their consolidation, in accordance with Article 2(1) of the Class Action Act, is not possible, and therefore the scope of the court’s activity in class action proceedings must be limited to determining certain circumstances relevant to the monetary claims pursued.
-Therefore, both Article 2(1) and Article 2(3) of the Class Action Act use the identical term “in cases concerning monetary claims.”
+3. Within the limits provided for in the Article 1(2) of the Act on Pursuing Claims in Group Proceedings, it is possible to pursue monetary claims (the Article 2(1) of the Act) and non-monetary claims (the Article 2(2) of the Act) in group proceedings.
+Pursuant to the Article 2(3) of the Act, limiting the action to a claim for a declaration of liability is permissible “in cases involving monetary claims.”
+This provision applies to situations where the members of the group are essentially pursuing monetary claims against the defendant, but their consolidation, in accordance with the Article 2(1) of the Act, is not possible and therefore the scope of the court’s activity in group proceedings must be limited to determining certain circumstances relevant to the monetary claims pursued.
+Therefore, both the Article 2(1) and the Article 2(3) of the Act use the identical term “in cases concerning monetary claims.”

-4. The concept of “defendant’s liability” under Article 2(3) of the Class Action Act has a specific, autonomous meaning, different from that in Article 318 of the Code of Civil Procedure, as well as different from that in Article 189 of the Code of Civil Procedure, determined primarily by the purpose and functions of class action proceedings as special proceedings designed to facilitate and streamline the resolution of conflicts involving a large number of people.
+4. The concept of “defendant’s liability” under the Article 2(3) of the Act on Pursuing Claims in Group Proceedings has a specific, autonomous meaning, different than undern the Article 318 of the Code of Civil Procedure, as well as different than under the Article 189 of the Code of Civil Procedure, determined primarily by the purpose and functions of group proceedings as special proceedings designed to facilitate and streamline the resolution of conflicts involving a large number of individuals.

-5. A claim for a declaration (determination) of the non-existence of a specific contractual relationship does not constitute a claim for determination of liability referred to in Article 2(3) of the Act on Liability for Damages Caused by the Operation of Motor Vehicles, but such a claim is based on the provision contained in Article 1(2) of the Consumer Protection Act, according to which the Act applies to consumer protection claims also in other matters, as well as in the content of Article 189 of the Code of Civil Procedure in conjunction with Article 3851c.
+5. A claim for a declaration of the non-existence of a specific contractual relationship does not constitute a claim for declaration of liability referred to in the Article 2(3) of the Act on Liability for Damages Caused by the Operation of Motor Vehicles, but such a claim is based on the provision contained in the Article 1(2) of the Consumer Protection Act, according to which the act applies to consumer protection claims also in other matters, as well as in the content of Article 189 of the Code of Civil Procedure in conjunction with the Article 3851 of the Civil Code

 6. The possibility of submitting a declaration of joining the group before the publication of the announcement of the initiation of group proceedings is admissible and legally effective.